kdave/btrfs-progs/Documentation/dev/Development-notes.rst

 BUG: MAX_LOCKDEP_CHAIN_HLOCKS too low!
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not a bug.
+Not a bug and please don't report it.
 The lockdep structures can get in some cases full and cannot properly track locks anymore.
 There's only a workaround to increase the kernel config value of CONFIG_LOCKDEP_CHAINS_BITS, default is 16, 18 tends to work, increase if needed.

 fstests setup